krb5/krb5/doc/admin/conf_files/krb5_conf.rst

         baz = quux
     }

-Placing a '\*' after the closing bracket of a section name indicates that the section is *final*, meaning that if the same section appears within a later file specified in **KRB5_CONFIG**, it will be ignored.
-A subsection can be marked as final by placing a '\*' after either the tag name or the closing brace.

 The krb5.conf file can include other files using either of the following directives at the beginning of a line::